 Closing your eyes and listening to sweet sounding tracks gives your mind the breathing space it needs to create.
 Feeding into some of those deeply held fantasies as you listen in on some succulent melodies.

-What’s the science behind music and arousal?
+What’s the science behind music as an aphrodisiac?

 Sexual arousal is a peculiar and rather distinct bodily experience.
 You grab a peak at something spicy or conjure up a fun little thought and BOOM!
 Your heart is pumping, your blood flowing to you nether regions, temperature’s rising and hormones are gushing out in your brain.
-Two of the major hormones involved in arousal are:
+Two of the major hormones involving arousal are:

 - Dopamine: this hormone is linked to that ‘feel good’ gratification we experience when our needs and urges are fulfilled.
 It floods our brains when we chow down on some good grub, have an orgasm or take drugs.

 - Adrenaline: This gets your blood pumping and pushes you to act – fight or flight.
-It’s also partially responsible for a good chunk of the physiological signs related to arousal: heart rate, breathing rate and skin conductance.
+It’s also partially responsible for a good chunk of the physiological signs relating to arousal: heart rate, breathing rate and skin conductance.

 There’s a whole bunch of stuff that your brain and body does when engaging in sexual behaviour, frisky thoughts and risqué activities.
 It turns out listening to music triggers the same neurological pleasure zones.
 Your brain is flooded with dopamine when you’re having an orgasm, but also when you’re listening to your favourite song.